r-lib/meltr/cran-comments.md

 ## Release summary

-This is a patch release to address HTML5 errors in the docs.
+This is resubmission, having corrected some URLs.

 ## R CMD check results